 Pick a Quote of the Year

-If a quote is too much too think about, how about picking ONE WORD to guide your next year?
-I picked one last year, and it’s been a helpful reminder all year to remember to breathe!
+If a quote is too much too think about, how about picking just ONE WORD to guide your next year?

 Remember Your Favorite Books

-Books are just another way to reflect on a life that’s been full of great stories and ideas.
+Books are another way to reflect on ideas, insights, and stories.

 If you’re not a reader, you could also list your favorite music, TV shows, or movies from the year!
 Can anyone say THIS IS US?
 (I love that show so much!)

 Are you going to join me in trying any of these year-end activities?
-I’d love to hear what you think!
+I’d love to hear what you try!